zenml-io/zenml/docs/book/getting_started/core-concepts.md

 It is this modular and configurable nature of the ZenML stack that offers you ways to get productive quickly.
-If we don't support some specific tool you want to use, our stack components are easily extensible so this shouldn't be a barrier for you.
+If we don't support some specific tool you want to use, our stack components are extensible and well documented so this shouldn't be a barrier for you.

 All the stack components configured as part of the stack carry their configuration parameters so whether it's an AWS Sagemaker cluster you need to